Performance Analysis of an Unreliable $M/G/1$ Retrial Queue with Two-way Communication: System model formulation

-For the sake of consistency, we define $i\in \{1,2\}$ to differentiate between incoming and outgoing calls.
+For the sake of consistency, we define $i \in \{1,2\}$ to differentiate between incoming and outgoing calls.
 Henceforth, $i=1$ refers to incoming calls, while $i=2$ indicates outgoing calls.
 Let $S_i(x)$ and $R_i(x)$ be the cumulative distributions of service and repair times of $i$-type calls, respectively.
 Similarly, let $s_i(x)$ and $r_i(x)$ denote respectively, the probability density functions of service and repair times of $i$-type calls.
-The Laplace transform (LT) of the service and repair times for each type of call is denoted as $\tilde{S}_i(\theta)$ and $\tilde{R}_i(\theta)$, respectively.
+The Laplace transforms of the service and repair times for each type of call are denoted as $\tilde{S}_i(\theta)$ and $\tilde{R}_i(\theta)$, respectively.
 We also define $S^o_i(x)$ and $R^o_i(x)$ as the remaining service and repair times, respectively.
 Moreover, let $\mu_{i,k}$ and $\gamma_{i,k}$ denote the $k^{th}$ moment of service and repair times, respectively.
-Additionally, the arrival flows of incoming calls, outgoing calls, service time, repair time, and intervals between successive re-attempts are all assumed to be mutually independent.
-Finally, let $N(t)$ be the number of incoming customer calls in orbit at time $t$, $M(t)$ be the total number of customers in the system at $t$, and $C(t)$ be the server state defined as follows:
+In what follows, the arrival flows of incoming calls, outgoing calls, service time, repair time, and intervals between successive re-attempts are all assumed to be mutually independent.
+Finally, let $N(t)$ be the number of incoming customer calls in orbit and $M(t)$ be the total number of customers in the system at time $t$.
+We now define the state of the server, denoted by $C(t)$, to be as follows:

-\figurename{~\ref{fig1}} shows the state transitions of $\{(C(t),N(t));t \geq 0\}$ with state space $S\!=\!\{0,1,2,3,4\} \!\times\!
-Z_+$ for exponential service and repair times.
-Here, $n$ is the number of incoming calls in orbit and each row represents the server state as defined in (\ref{eq1}).
-For generally distributed service and repair times, the system state at time $t$ can be expressed as the following continuous-time Markov chain: